DeekshaPrabhakar/Flicks/README.md

 - [ ] All images fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
 - [ ] Customize the highlight and selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Customize the tab bar
+- [x] Displaying rating, release date and other movie details
+- [x] Loading state is not using 3rd party library but a custom view
+- [x] App Icon and Launch Screen image
+- [x] tableviewcell separator custom insets

 ## Video Walkthrough